Online immigration status: eVisa

 The way you prove your immigration status has changed in the UK.
 Biometric residence permits (BRPs) have been replaced by the new online eVisa.
 An eVisa is an online record of your immigration status which can be shared with others.

-• recent BRP (if you have one and even if expired)
+• recent BRP (only if you have one and it expired recently)

 • valid passport (all passports if dual national)